spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 If you don't want this playbook's nginx webserver to take over your server's 80/443 ports like that, and you'd like to use your own webserver (be it nginx, Apache, Varnish Cache, etc.), you can.

-You should note, however, that the playbook's services work best when you keep using the integrated `matrix-nginx-proxy` webserver.
-For example, disabling `matrix-nginx-proxy` when running a [Synapse worker setup for load-balancing](configuring-playbook-synapse.md#load-balancing-with-workers) (a more advanced, non-default configuration) is likely to cause various troubles (see [this issue](https://github.com/spantaleev/matrix-docker-ansible-deploy/issues/2090)).
-If you need a such more scalable setup, disabling `matrix-nginx-proxy` will be a bad idea.
-If yours will be a simple (default, non-worker-load-balancing) deployment, disabling `matrix-nginx-proxy` may be fine.

 There are **2 ways you can go about it**, if you'd like to use your own webserver:

 - [Method 1: Disabling the integrated nginx reverse-proxy webserver](#method-1-disabling-the-integrated-nginx-reverse-proxy-webserver)